ZhibinCH/k-anonymity/README.md

 test_hierarchy_gender.csv
 test_hierarchy_zipcode.csv
 ```
 The above files are originally from [here](https://github.com/arx-deidentifier/arx/tree/master/data).
-To note, an output .csv file will be saved in this directory `data`, please make sure path is authorized.
+To note, an output .csv file will be saved in this directory `data`, please make sure this path is authorized.
 ## Library
 Directory: `src/main/resources`
 ```